Microeconomics A Simplified Approach

 • Perfectly Competitive Firm: Its individual supply decisions do not impact the overall market price due to the presence of many other firms.

-• Monopolist: Its production decisions directly impact the market price because it is the sole provider of the good or service.
+• Monopolist: Its production decisions directly impact the market price because it is the sole provider of the goods or services.

 Elasticity of Demand: